TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/InstallTheNewSource/Index.rst

 search for your extension and take a look at the requires section.

 .. figure:: ../../Images/ext-on-packagist.png
    :alt: The "News" extension on packagist
+   :class: with-shadow

 .. _install-next-step: